-JOAG VADM Richard H. Carmona Inspiration Award 2013 Companion Document
+JOAG VADM Richard H. Carmona Inspiration Award 2014 Companion Document

 The purpose of this companion document is to clarify the expectations for the supportive narrative responses.
-Specific examples are requested, as scoring of responses will be based on the set criteria below to the extent possible.
-Responses to each of the three questions below will be weighed equally.
+Specific examples are requested, as scoring of responses will be based on the set criteria below to the highest extent possible.
+Each question below will be worth 10 points.